Global Challenges in Transport: Climate Change mitigation and adaptation

 Learning Objectives

-- To develop an enhanced understanding of the links between transport, sustainable development and climate change.
+- To develop an enhanced understanding of the links between transport, sustainable development, and climate change.

 Learning Outcomes

-After attending this course you will be able to:
+After attending this course, participants will be able to:

-- Apply to your own transport practice some of the lessons learnt from other climate change case studies from around the world
+- Apply some of the lessons learnt from other climate change case studies from around the world to your own transport practice.

-- Utilise a variety of theoretical and methodological approaches for addressing questions of urban mobilities, long distance travel and resilience within the context of climate change and transport
+- Utilise a variety of theoretical and methodological approaches for addressing questions of urban mobilities, long distance travel and resilience within the context of climate change and transport.

-Course Content and Lecturers
+Course content and Lecturers

 Course Schedule